Mom In North Texas Domestic Violence Shelter Finds 7-Year-Old Son's Heartbreaking Letter To Santa

 Blake

-To support children like Blake and families victim to domestic violence, SafeHaven accepts monetary donations, as well as donations of items and time.
+SafeHaven’s Christmas toy drive ended Saturday, but anyone looking to support children like Blake and families who are domestic violence survivors, SafeHaven accepts monetary donations, as well as donations of items and time.